Henry II of France: Portrayals

-Henri or Henry has had four notable portrayals onscreen:
+Henri or Henry has had five notable portrayals onscreen:

 He was played by a young Roger Moore in the 1956 film Diane, opposite Lana Turner in the title role and Marisa Pavan as Catherine de Medici.

+In the 1994 film Nostradamus, he is played by Anthony Higgins.

 In the 1998 film Ever After, the Prince Charming figure, portrayed by Dougray Scott, shares his name with the historical monarch.

 In the 2013 CW series Reign, he is played by Alan van Sprang.

 In the premiere of The Serpent Queen (2022), a young Henri (Alex Heath) is shown meeting and marrying Catherine De Medici, performing consummation of the marriage, jousting, and snuggling in the older Diane's arms.
 Beginning with the fourth episode, older Henri is portrayed by Lee Ingleby.